dlct-wzx/diff-gaussian-rasterization-topk/README.md

 3. The global Top-K count is controlled via `cuda_rasterizer/config.h` (`TOPK_CONTRIBUTORS`).
 Adjust that value and rebuild to change how many contributors are recorded.
 4. No other code changes are required; all existing training/inference scripts continue to run unchanged.

+## Implementation Details
+This fork adds a secondary kernel renderCUDAWithTopKContributors in rasterizer_impl.cu.
+While accumulating color, it maintains a fixed-size sorted array in local memory for each pixel to track the Gaussians with the highest alpha * T values.

+The gradients for topk_contributors and topk_weights are currently not implemented (returning None), as this feature is primarily intended for analysis and forward-pass filtering, not for backpropagating into the selection logic itself.
+The standard gradients for colors, means, etc., are preserved.

 ## Citation

 If you use this customized version, please still cite the original work: